Planning Your Delivery

 What to Expect of the Childbirth Process

 - Your delivery room team will include a medical provider, a nurse for mother, a nurse for baby, a respiratory therapist, and other personnel as required.

 - Your comfort is of utmost importance to us and as such we will guide you in using conventional comfort measures, such as paced breathing, position changes, walking, warm shower, aromatherapy, and guided imagery.
 (We highly recommended that you, and any birth coaches you may have, take a childbirth class and practice together at home prior to coming to the hospital for delivery.)

 - If necessary and requested, we may use advanced comfort measures such as intravenous medication and epidural anesthesia.

-- Your hospital stay may consist of several days to ensure both mother and newborn are healthy and recovering well from delivery.
+- Your length of hospital stay will depend on delivery type.
+We will always ensure both mother and newborn are healthy and recovering well from delivery before sending home.

 Visits from Family and Friends

 - We encourage visitation between the hours of 10:00 am and 8:30 pm daily.
 Outside of the designated hours will be based on patient preference.

 - Please do not plan to visit if you are ill; anyone with symptoms of an illness will not be allowed to visit the mother or baby.